SpectoLabs/hoverfly/docs/pages/keyconcepts/simulations/pairs.rst

 :ref:`View entire simulation file <basic_simulation>`

-The matching strategy that Hoverfly uses to compare an incoming request to a stored request can be changed by editing the Request Matchers in the simulation
+The matching logic that Hoverfly uses to compare an incoming request to a stored request can be changed by editing the Request Matchers in the simulation
 JSON file.

 It is not necessary to have a Request Matcher for every request field.
 By omitting Request Matchers, it is possible to implement **partial matching** - meaning